Things move a little slower on Hatteras Island.

 For an admission fee—and to add a little exercise and panoramic views—you can climb the winding stairs all the way to the top of the lighthouse.
 Tip from our local team: the guided full moon tours are a truly memorable experience, when you can ascend the lighthouse for beautiful vistas of the moonlight on the ocean.

-A local’s tip: If you don’t have a four-wheel drive vehicle (really, you need one—don’t be the person that gets stuck in the sand), you can book a tour with one of several guide companies.
+A local’s tip: If you don’t have a four-wheel drive vehicle (really, you need one—don’t be the person that gets stuck in the sand), you can always rent a beach cruiser from Island Cruisers in Hatteras’ village of Salvo.

 With beaches this inspiring, it’s no surprise that the Outer Banks are home to a thriving community of artists.
 Entry to local galleries is free, and one of the many fun indoor things to do on Hatteras Island.
 It’s also a great way to connect with the local scene—and maybe to even purchase a piece of art to commemorate your getaway.
 From Pea Island Art Gallery in Salvo to Kinnakeet Clay in Avon, the island is teeming with places to see and purchase local art.